MQL4 - automated forex trading /

 int C = Gipo(A,B); // Calculation of hypotenuse

-6. On executing this operator, the program will first of all call the user-defined function.
+6. On executing this operator, the program will first call the user-defined function.

-Note: The description of the user-defined function must be present in your program and placed immediately after the brace that closes the special function start() (i.e., outside the special function).
+Note that the description of the user-defined function must be present in your program and placed immediately after the brace that closes the special start() function (that is, outside the special function).

-In referring to the user-defined function, the program will perform the following:
+In referring to the user-defined function, the program will perform the following steps.

 6.1.
-Calling for variable A in order to get its value (in our case, 3)
+Calling for variable A in order to get its value (in our case, three)

 6.2.
-Calling for variable B in order to get its value (in our case, 4)
+Calling for variable B in order to get its value (in our case, four)

-Note: As soon as the program starts to call the user-defined function (the function is user-defined, in our specific case; this rule applies to all functions), the program gets just a copy of the values of variables used as passed parameters, whereas the values of these variables themselves (in this case, A and B) are not supposed to change due to application of the user-defined function, nor they really change.
+Note that as soon as the program starts to call the user-defined function (the function is user-defined, in our specific case, but this rule applies to all functions), the program gets just a copy of the values of variables used as passed parameters, whereas the values of these variables themselves (in this case, A and B) are not supposed to change due to application of the user-defined function, nor do they really change.

 7. The control is passed to the user-defined function.